-Gain qualified teacher status (QTS) as a teacher of citizenship with experience teaching Key Stages 3 and 4.
-Through study and teaching placements, you develop the skills, knowledge and enthusiasm needed to teach pupils with a range of abilities in both secondary school and college settings.
+Gain qualified teacher status (QTS) as a teacher of citizenship with experience teaching Key Stages 3 and 4, and support in preparing to teach post-16.
+Through university-based sessions, independent study and two teaching placements, you develop the skills, knowledge and enthusiasm needed to teach pupils with a range of abilities in both secondary school and college settings.

 Information for international students

 Fees and funding

 There is support available to help you afford tuition fees and living costs whilst your study at Hallam.
 Find out at https://www.shu.ac.uk/study-here/fees-and-funding.